 A patient history, physical examination, complete blood cell count (CBC), and bone marrow aspiration (see below) are the main procedures used to diagnose ALL or rule out other conditions.

 Blood tests.
 A CBC provides a count of each type of cell in the blood.
 The blood count may also show abnormal leukemia cells.
 The blood count is abnormal, in some way, for nearly all children with ALL when they are diagnosed.
 A blood chemistry test gives information about the body’s kidney and liver function, as well as other measures, such as salt levels.

 A bone marrow aspiration is recommended if the blood test shows unusual blood counts or immature cells, or if the doctor suspects that a child may have leukemia.
 From this test, the doctor can find out whether the child has leukemia and, if so, what type of leukemia it is.
-The doctor or nurse will collect more than one sample of bone marrow at the same time for other tests, such as chromosome and molecular genetic tests and immunophenotyping (see Classification).
+The doctor or other health care team member will collect more than one sample of bone marrow at the same time for other tests, such as chromosome and molecular genetic tests and immunophenotyping (see Classification).
 These additional tests are important to plan the most appropriate treatments.